gotchoices/MyCHIPs/README.md

 The CHIP Symbol: <img src="doc/chip.svg" alt="A CHIP" height="30"/>

 This is *not* a Bitcoin/blockchain derivative, but rather a whole new (and yet [very old](https://www.bbc.com/news/business-40189959)) approach that solves several notorious problems with public blockchain systems.
-Most notably, it is more fully decentralized and infinitely scalable.
+Most notably, it is more [fully distributed](https://blockchainengineer.com/centralized-vs-decentralized-vs-distributed-network/) and infinitely scalable.

 [![A Tiny CHIP Network](http://gotchoices.org/figures/money_ac.svg)](http://gotchoices.org/mychips/acdc.html "Click to see/run a decentralized private credit model")